• Home

 Example Dinner: Cream of cucumber soup, salad, fried chicken, vegetables, white bread, and fruit.

-The Accommodations on Mt.
-Kilimanjaro
+The Accommodations on Mount Kilimanjaro

 There are only huts on the Marangu route of Kilimanjaro so all other routes, including those taking the Rongai Route, must camp.
 The camping is basic but Amani Afrika provided all the essentials except for sleeping bags which you can bring yourself or rent on arrival.

 Our tent was a roomy Eureka K-2 XT tent that provided good protection from the wind and elements and our tent was always set up and well-secured prior to our arrival at the camp each day.
 Padding was put down on the bottom of the tent underneath our sleeping bags which provided some extra softness.
 We were also provided little pillows which were nice and even the pillow cases were changed every couple of days during our trip.
+(Note: the K-2 XT specifically is no longer manufactured.
+Eureka exited the US/Canada camping market in late 2024, and operators in 2026 provide tents of equivalent or better quality, so this is historical context only.)

 We had arranged with Amani Afrika to rent the sleeping bags and liners instead of bringing these with us and these were of good quality and in good condition.
 There is no heat in any of the tents and at the last couple of campsites it was quite cold so we started wearing our thermals, warm clothes, and hats to sleep with which kept us warm enough to sleep comfortably.
 We had brought a little flashlight/lantern thing that we hung from the top of our tent in the evening and early mornings to help us get dressed, find things, and read.